 The replacement cost of an intake manifold gasket is anywhere from $190 to $540.
 The cost of the labor will be anywhere from $170 to $420.
-The cost of the parts will be from $20 to $120.
+The gasket itself is very inexpensive and will cost somewhere in the neighborhood of $20 to $120.

 On top of these costs, you will need to worry about the additional fees and taxes too.
 Overall, though, this is not an expensive replacement job and it should be affordable for most drivers to get done.

 Can You Drive With a Bad Intake Manifold Gasket?

 While it is indeed often possible to drive with a bad intake manifold gasket, you should not drive too far.
 Issues like this don’t go away on their own, and they also don’t tend to get better with time.

 Leaking additional unmetered air into the combustion chamber has the potential to make the car run lean, which means the engine is likely to run hotter.
 Knock or predetonation is also more likely.
 Too much knock under load can actually destroy a perfectly good engine.